HuiYingChung/yimu/README.md

 - **Meeting-ready**: optional Markdown transcripts (saved to Downloads), local speaker labels, and microphone mixing so your own voice makes it into the record
-- **On-demand AI summaries**: finish a recorded session, review exactly what will leave the computer, then create a structured Markdown summary with the selected Gemini or OpenAI engine
+- **On-demand AI summaries**: with **Save transcript** enabled, finish a recorded session, review exactly what will leave the computer, then create a structured Markdown summary in the selected target language with the active Gemini or OpenAI engine

 The full design story is in the
 [case study](https://www.huiyingchung.com/yimu-case-study.html).